savi-lang/savi/spec/compiler/type_check.constraints.mare.spec.md

     s_val val = String.new_iso // okay
           ^~~

-- but the type of the local variable (when aliased) was String'tag: s_iso iso = String.new_iso
+- but the type of the local variable (when aliased) was String'iso'aliased: s_iso iso = String.new_iso
           ^~~
 ```